How to Draw Flowers That Feel Real

 Tip: Make sure your watercolor layer is 100% dry before you begin to define form and texture with more layers of colored pencil and watercolor.
 Find more tips on watercolor techniques here.

-🎨 Keep the initial wash transparent and soft—it’s not meant to show detail, just set the overall tone.
+🎨 Keep the initial wash transparent and soft.
+It’s not meant to show detail, just set the overall tone.
 This gets a bit of color down quickly so you can start to see your flower come to life.

 Listen to Nature’s Lessons